wallstarr/stattrak/README.md

 # NBA Player Statistics Application (Java 8)

-## A handy application for NBA fans that want to know how a player is performing!
+## A handy desktop application for NBA fans that want to know how a player is performing!

 Credit for the NBA data goes to Danny Park, creator of the balldontlie API.